 Read our full Wise review.

-MoneyGram (opens in new tab) is another instantly recognisable name in the money transfer sector and is one of the longest-running operations too.
+MoneyGram is another instantly recognizable name in the money transfer sector and is one of the longest-running operations too.
 Due to its scale and the size of the operation it’s therefore possible to send funds to pretty much anywhere, although charges are therefore dependent on where cash is headed.

 The same goes for fees too, with a tier-based charging system giving you an idea of what to expect cost-wise.
 Moving money via the bank option is generally the cheaper way to do it, compared to using a credit or debit card.
 Similarly, making money available in a bank account at the destination, rather than having someone pick up physical cash is another way to save costs.